andrewbaxter/spaghettinuum/readme.md

 DNS is normal published data with DNS-bridge specific keys, and a special value JSON format.

-You can use `spagh_cli generate-dns-data` to generate data or `spagh_cli publish-dns` to publish records directly to a dynamic publisher.
+You can use `spagh-cli generate-dns-data` to generate data or `spagh-cli publish-dns` to publish records directly to a dynamic publisher.

-If you want to modify the data, the special DNS keys are listed in <src/standard.rs>.
+If you want to modify the data, the special DNS keys are listed in <src/data/standard.rs>.

 ## Publishing a website